Web Rules Engine

 5. Make the necessary changes

-6. Click Save and apply to revalidate and apply the update
+6. Click Edit Rule to revalidate and apply the update

 Delete Web Rule